-We check whether applicants or clients are complying with the scheme standards by assessments which may be undertaken by one of our assessors or an assessor from another assessment body.
-An initial assessment is required before certification may be granted and re-assessments are carried out at the prescribed frequency for each scheme also a number of Clients will be selected, at random, for an Assessment in addition to the routine assessment.

-Assessments may be carried out at 'Short Notice' typically 4 working days or 'Unannounced'.
-Where notice is to be given an assessor will contact you when your assessment is due to arrange a mutually convenient date If you are unable to agree an appointment by the date the assessment is due, your certification will be delayed or may be suspended pending assessment.
+We check whether or not applicants or clients are complying with the scheme standards by a system of assessments that are undertaken either by one of our nominated assessors or another assessment body.
+An initial assessment is required before certification may be granted and re-assessments are then carried out within time limits prescribed for each scheme to assess continuing compliance with the scheme standards: our assessor will contact you when your assessment is due to arrange a mutually convenient date for the visit.
+If you are unable to agree an appointment by the date the assessment is due, your certification may be delayed or have to be suspended pending the assessment.
+In some circumstances, we may need to re-visit your premises or place of activity to verify that Corrective Action necessary following any initial or subsequent Assessment have been attended to.
+A number of Clients will be selected, at random, for Assessment every year in addition to the routine assessment, such assessments may be carried out with minimal or no notification.